Kevin K. Washburn

 Native American legal scholar from Oklahoma, U.S.

-Kevin K. Washburn (born 1967) is an American law professor and former dean of the University of New Mexico School of Law, and the University of Iowa College of Law.
+Kevin K. Washburn (born 1967) is a Chickasaw law professor and former dean of the University of New Mexico School of Law, and the University of Iowa College of Law.
 He served in the administration of President Barack Obama as Assistant Secretary for Indian Affairs at the U.S. Department of the Interior from 2012 to 2016.
 Washburn has also been a federal prosecutor, a trial attorney at the U.S. Department of Justice, and the General Counsel of the National Indian Gaming Commission.
 Washburn is a citizen of the Chickasaw Nation, a federally recognized Native American tribe.

 Early life and education

 Kevin Washburn was born on August 9, 1967.
 His mother, Shirley Stark (née Wallace), raised him in Oklahoma City and small towns in Oklahoma, including Purcell, Heavener, and Ada.
 He graduated from Moore High School, in Moore, Oklahoma, a suburb of Oklahoma City.
 Washburn came from an underprivileged background.
 Washburn discussed his childhood and mother in a speech given upon receiving the Spirit of Excellence Award from the American Bar Association.
 His mother, who was single for much of his childhood, raised him and his two siblings.
 She eventually retired as a community health representative for the Chickasaw Nation and currently serves on the tribe's Council of Elders.
 Washburn went to college at the University of Oklahoma, where he majored in economics and minored in philosophy.
 After graduating with honors in 1989, Washburn began law school at Washington University in St. Louis where he was the inaugural Gustavus A. Buder Scholar.
 After his first year of law school, Washburn transferred to the Yale Law School, where he served as editor-in-chief of the Yale Journal on Regulation and received his J.D. degree in 1993.